tonsillitis: causes, symptoms, and treatment

 • Severe throat pain when swallowing.

-• Swelling and redness of the tonsils.
+• Noticeable swelling and redness of the tonsils.

 • Persistent headache and general fatigue.